Filtered Spectral Projection for Quantum Principal Component Analysis: Filtered Spectral Projection Algorithm

-At the state-update level, FSPA is mathematically equivalent to normalized power iteration applied with an adaptive schedule.
+The adaptive growth of $\beta$ yields progressively stronger filtering while the renormalization step removes global eigenvalue-scale dependence.\cite{golub2013matrix} At the state-update level, FSPA is mathematically equivalent to normalized power iteration applied with an adaptive schedule.
 This relation is intentional, not a hidden limitation.
 What is standard is the gap-limited amplification mechanism; what is new here is the projection-first formulation in qPCA settings where magnitude collapse of estimation-first methods is relevant.\cite{nghiem2025new}

 From a polynomial viewpoint, each round applies a low-degree spectral filter to $\rho$, and the adaptive schedule generates a sequence of increasing effective degrees.
 This interpretation aligns with block-encoding/QSVT realizations of polynomial operator transforms.\cite{gilyen2019quantum,low2019hamiltonian}